 The figures you glean from your competitors will help you manage your yield as you can increase your average daily rate (ADR) and revenue per available room (RevPAR) by comparing your live minimum/maximum rates against your competitors’.
 This is based on length of stay (LOS).
 You can access this information daily or live on request, ensuring you can always hit your targets for the month or the quarter.

 2. You can make accurate long-term forecasts

 You can get accurate market data up to a year in advance, meaning you can be proactive, rather than reactive, when adjusting your revenue strategy.
-With a tool like Prophet, you can do this for more than 15 competitors at once, providing expert analysis to your stakeholders in the process.
+With a tool like Insights, you can do this for more than 15 competitors at once, providing expert analysis to your stakeholders in the process.

 3. Set your own rules

-Instead of assuming what you want to know and when, Prophet enables you to set your own alerts about market fluctuations.
+Instead of assuming what you want to know and when, Insights enables you to set your own alerts about market fluctuations.
 Any specific change to a rule you enter will result in an immediate notification, allowing you to respond with fast action.

 4. Revenue management is simplified

 There are some data analysis tools on the market that can be incredibly complex and clunky, leaving hotels more confused than they were to begin with.
-Prophet was designed with functionality and simplicity in mind.
+Insights was designed with functionality and simplicity in mind.

 The data is broken down in a way that makes it easy for hotels to use and consume, again saving time and warding off any uncertainty.

 Generating a report out of manually-compiled rate data to benchmark against your competitors is difficult enough.
 By the time you’ve created the report, the data is likely to be out-of-date.